Juan Martín del Potro: Andy Murray

-Off the court
+Personal life

-Del Potro dated singer Jimena Baron from April 2017 until February 2018.
+Del Potro dated singer Jimena Barón from April 2017 until February 2018.
 Del Potro dated model Sofia Jimenez from December 2018 until their breakup in May 2020.

 In 2022, it was revealed that Daniel del Potro (Juan Martín's late father) had misappropriated US$30 million of his son's career earnings while managing his financial affairs.
+A documentary based on his life was directed by Rodolfo Lamboglia.

+In May 2013 del Potro met Pope Francis, a fellow Argentine, after mass at the Vatican in Rome and described it as an incredible experience which he would never forget.
+He is a Roman Catholic.